codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/lab-carl/README.md

-# Lab 31 - Budget Tracker (Part 1)
+# Lab 32 - Budget Tracker (Part 2)

 ## Description

-This is a react application to keep track of categories of items and the budget/amount allotted to each.
-It's built utilizing redux to contain the application state.
-Categories can be added, updated and deleted.
+This is a react application to keep track of categories of items, specific expenses associated with each category, and the budget/amount allotted to each.
+Categories include expenses and both categories and expenses can be created, updated, and deleted.

+This app is built utilizing redux to contain the application state.

+## Tech / Framework

+- React
+- Redux
+- Babel
+- webpack
+- JavaScript
+- Node.js

-## Architecture
+## Dependencies

-JavaScript, React, Redux, Babel, webpack, uuid, sass.
+- babel-core
+- babel-eslint
+- babel-loader
+- babel-preset-env
+- babel-preset-react
+- babel-preset-stage-0
+- babel-register
+- css-loader
+- dotenv
+- enzyme
+- enzyme-adapter-react-16
+- eslint
+- eslint-config-airbnb-base
+- eslint-plugin-import
+- eslint-plugin-jest
+- html-webpack-plugin
+- jest
+- mini-css-extract-plugin
+- node-sass
+- prop-types
+- react
+- react-dom
+- react-redux
+- react-router-dom
+- react-test-renderer
+- redux
+- redux-devtools-extension
+- sass-loader
+- style-loader
+- uuid
+- webpack
+- webpack-cli
+- webpack-dev-server
+- webpack-merge

 ## Getting Started

-Fork and clone this repo, and in the command line enter ```npm i```.
-Enter ```npm run watch``` to open the application in the browser.
+1. Fork and clone this repo.
+2. In the command line enter ```npm i``` to install required modules.
+3. Enter ```npm run watch``` to open the application in the browser.